rust-lang/keyword-generics-initiative/updates/progress-report-february-2023.md

 ## An async example

-In our last post we introduced the placeholder `async<A>` syntax.
-We used this to describe the semantics of keyword generics.
+In our last post we introduced the placeholder `async<A>` syntax to describe the concept of a "function which is generic over its asyncness".
 We always knew we wanted something lighter weight, and we've chosen to go with the `?async`-notation for functions and types which are generic over their "asyncness".
-We refer to this as "maybe-async" functions.
+We refer to these as "maybe-async" functions.

+To show an example.
 Say we took the [`Read` trait][read] and the [read_to_string_methods][rts].
 In the stdlib their implementations look somewhat like this today:

 ```rust
 trait Read {